A Weak Penalty Neural ODE for Learning Chaotic Dynamics from Noisy Time Series: Implementation Details of the Weak Form

-This note provides the detailed derivation of the weight vectors $w_{\text{lhs},i}$ and $w_{\text{rhs},i}$ used in the discrete weak form.
-We begin by defining the interpolation basis, then show how the weak-form integrals decompose into weighted sums of nodal values.
+This subsection provides the detailed derivation of the weight vectors $w_{\text{lhs},i}$ and $w_{\text{rhs},i}$ used in the discrete weak form.
+The interpolation basis is first defined, followed by a demonstration of how the weak form integrals decompose into weighted sums of nodal values.